syntaxerror019/PiRate/readme.md

   ```

 ### 6. Run main.py
 ```sh
 python3 main.py
 ```
 A window will open up and direct you with further instructions.
+Be sure to start QBittorrent, as it is required for this script to operate properly.

 ## Troubleshooting